basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 $ sudo dpkg -i <riak-cs-package.deb>
 ```

-Replace `<riak-cs-package.deb>` with the actual file name for the package you are installing.
+Replace `<riak-cs-package.deb>` with the actual filename for the package you are installing.

 ### Installing Stanchion on CentOS